renspringlea/ryba.ren/index.markdown

 ## Recent books I've read
 *Full list [here](books.html)*
+* Bodies of Inscription: A Cultural History of the Modern Tattoo Community (Margo DeMello and Gayle S. Rubin)
 * If We Were Villains (M. L. Rio) [fiction]
 * Tattoo Culture: Theory and Contemporary Contexts (Lee Barron)
 * A Concise History of the Middle East (Arthur Goldschmidt Jr. and Ibrahim Al-Marashi; 13th ed)